 On a positive note; tipping is not compulsory.
 Although of course it is always appreciated.

 10. Finland is Expensive!

 This is unfortunately true.
 Pretty much everything is expensive in Finland.
 Alcohol, food, gas, clothes, cars…

 The expansive welfare state model needs to be financed and that means that taxes on most things are high.

 In general salaries in Finland are also high so that makes up for it, but as a tourist you will find Finland an expensive destination.

 Don’t let that put you off though.
 Finland is beautiful and a country and culture well worth exploring!

-I hope you will enjoy visiting my country some day and I hope these 10 things to know about Finland helped you understand the country a bit better.
+I hope you will enjoy visiting my country and I hope these things to know about Finland helped you understand the country a bit better.
+Have a great trip!

-Like this article with things to know about Finland?
+Like this article with things to know before traveling to Finland?
 Pin it!